robert-laws/2021-learning-path/javascript/arrays.md

 #### Nondestructive iteration

+The first group of array iterative methods work with arrays and review the content of arrays, allowing the programmer to use the output to make evaluations.

 **[forEach()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach)**

 Iterates over each value within the array.
 Accepts a callback function as a parameter, which itself accepts up to three parameters, the iterated element from the array, the index of the current iteration, and the enter array being called upon by the `forEach` method.